MrGasS/PiSCSI-THT-PCB/README.md

 ## **How to make a resistor net?**

 Well, as you can see from this sample image, assembling a resistor net with your hands is very simple.
-To make ONE resistor net just solder 9 resistors like the image, then short the other end of every resistor and solder everything to the square point.
+In order to make ONE resistor net just solder 9 resistors like the image, then short the other end of every resistor and solder everything to the square point.
 It's simple, really.

 ![front](pictures/howtomakeresistornets.jpg)